oliviertache/pySAXS/README.md

 ###How to use ? ###
 We recommand you to take an eye on the example directory where you can fin a lot of usefull samples.

+###Where to find guiSAXS the graphic interface ?###
+The guiSAXS launcher is on the pySAXS installation directory (python/lib/site-packages/pySAXS on windows). click on startGuiSAXS.py